openstack/heat/doc/source/template_guide/software_deployment.rst

 existing software-config resource will result in API calls to create a new config and delete the old one.

-The resource :hotref:`OS::Heat::SoftwareConfig` is used for storing configs represented by text scripts, for example:
+The resource :ref:`OS::Heat::SoftwareConfig` is used for storing configs represented by text scripts, for example:

 .. code-block:: yaml